jshprz/Nginx-local-machine-setup/README.md

 # import your ssl certificate to enable it.

+- cd go to the folder where your certificate and key located
 - sudo certutil -d sql:$HOME/.pki/nssdb -A -t "P,," -n "{cerficate name}" -i {cerficate name}.crt

 # DONE ENJOY CODING :)